cabbage-ex/cabbage/README.md

 A simple addon on top of [ExUnit](https://hexdocs.pm/ex_unit/ExUnit.html) which provides compile time translation of `.feature` files to exunit tests.
 Big thanks to [@meadsteve](https://github.com/meadsteve) and the [White Bread](https://github.com/meadsteve/white-bread) project for a huge head start on this project.

+## NOTE: Basic features are available, but project is still under development!

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+[Available in Hex](https://hex.pm/packages/cabbage), the package can be installed as:

   1. Add `cabbage` to your list of dependencies in `mix.exs`: